-- Point of cause #2: some parts pass incoming inspection but should be rejected.
+Cause #2: some parts pass the incoming inspection but should be rejected.

-Let’s get down to the root causes of point of cause: 1.
-Some suppliers ship bad products because they can’t and won’t meet the tolerances; and because the supplier's selection process does not include a verification of their capabilities and does not ask them to commit to respecting certain tolerances.
+Let’s get down to the root of cause #1.
+Some suppliers ship bad products because they can’t and won’t meet the tolerances.
+The supplier's selection process does not include verifying their capabilities and does not ask them to commit to respecting certain tolerances.

-- If you want to increase productivity by 6% every year, you can focus on a number of small changes in the layout and the tools.
+- If you want to increase productivity by 6% every year, you can focus on minor changes in the layout and the tools.
 You can also train the local leaders to work in a certain way, improve the internal logistics system, and you will have time to see how your plan works and therefore iterate as needed.

 - You need to involve people.
-Let them agree on the causes and the root causes and then the counter-measures will often be logical.
-Hopefully, you have people’s buy-in and there is less resistance.
+Let them agree on the root causes, and then the counter-measures will often be logical.
+Hopefully, you have people’s buy-in, and there will be less resistance.

-- You need improvement target(s) in order to know how fast and how far you need to go.
+- You need improvement targets to know how fast and how far you need to go.